bentoinfor/iptv-fullstack/client/README.md

 # Restreamer-UI

-The user interface of the Restreamer for the connection to the [datarhei Core](https://github.com/datarhei/core)application.
+The user interface of the Restreamer for the connection to the [Antonio Bento](https://github.com/bentoti/iptv-fullstack.git)application.

 - React
 - Material-UI (MUI)